- Asst. Professor

 Eastern Washington University, Economics Society “Product Differentiation on an Uncovered Hotelling City” Fall 2015.

 Dr. Birch is a first-generation college student who joined TLU immediately after finishing his Ph.D. in Economics from Washington State University in 2018.
 His primary research interests are in higher education and financial aid policy.
 Additional interests are spread throughout areas of Industrial Organization and Public Policy.
 He loves teaching almost anything with economic underpinnings, but especially enjoys topics that encourage debate and critical thinking concerning the role of government in the economy.
-He loves music and sings and plays piano.
-He is a husband and the father of four rowdy children.
+He enjoys woodworking and loves making music.
+He is a happy husband and the father of four rowdy children.
 His family is everything to him.